xinyadu/xinyadu.github.io/Research/index.md

 * Trying to incorprate paragraph-level information into text generation.
 * Baseline implemented in Tensorflow, final model implemented with Torch7.
-* Results to be submitted to ACL.
+* Results submitted to ACL'17.

 ### Deep Learning for Fine-grained Opinion Extraction